-- The Salaries & Fringe expenses finished 11% under budget due to ongoing vacancies and delays in the hiring process. - Non-personnel services expenses were a substantial 46% under budget.
+- The Salaries & Fringe expenses finished 11% under budget due to ongoing vacancies and delays in the hiring process. - Non-Personnel Services expenses were a substantial 46% under budget.
 The majority of this budget is for as-needed engineering services, which are sized to accommodate unusually high needs.
-Actual needs were below budgeted amounts. - Materials & Supplies expenses exceeded the budget by a substantial 85% (although a minor dollar amount of \$6,000) and are attributed to the need to replace triennial building codebooks, an expense not originally included in the budget. - Work Order expenses surpassed the budget by 21% due to additional expenses incurred by the SF Fire Department for fire prevention and permit reviews. - The Programmatic Project for as-needed Port office improvements or repairs finished 93% under budget due to a lack of demand.
+Actual needs were below budgeted amounts. - Materials & Supplies expenses exceeded the budget by a substantial 85% (although a minor dollar amount of \$6,000) and are attributed to the need to replace triennial building codebooks, an expense not originally included in the budget. - Work Order expenses surpassed the budget by 12% due to additional expenses incurred by the SF Fire Department for fire prevention and permit reviews. - The Programmatic Project for as-needed Port office improvements or repairs finished 93% under budget due to a lack of demand.

-- Operating position changes: - The following operating positions have been substituted for other positions within other divisions reducing the Personnel costs and are reflected in Table 4a-1 above. - 6318 Construction Inspector was substituted for a 3232 Marina Assistant in the Maritime division (see that division for a rationale). - 5241 Engineer was substituted for a 7120 Building and Grounds Maintenance Superintendent in the Maintenance division (see that division for a rationale). - 1844 Senior Management Assistant was substituted for a 9775 Senior Community Development Specialist II in the Finance and Administration division (see that division for a rationale). - Capital position changes: - The following capital position changes will support project delivery and have no impact on Engineering's Personnel costs shown in Table 4a-1 above.
-All of the changes below are intended to help address the backlog of funded capital projects (many of which are funded by stimulus which must be spent by December of 2026). - One new 5502 Project Manager I to manage the delivery of small to medium size capital projects. - Three new 5504 Project Manager II positions (1 will serve as ADA coordinator and the other 2 will manage complex projects as well as supervise PM Is). - Upward substitution from an 1823 Senior Administrative Analyst to a 5502 Project Manager I to manage small to medium size capital projects.
+- Operating position changes: - The following operating positions have been substituted for other positions within other divisions reducing the Personnel costs and are reflected in Table 4a-1 above. - 6318 Construction Inspector was substituted for a 3232 Marina Assistant in the Maritime division (see that division for a rationale). - 1844 Senior Management Assistant was substituted for a 9775 Senior Community Development Specialist II in the Finance and Administration division (see that division for a rationale). - Capital position changes: - The following capital position changes will support project delivery and have no impact on Engineering's Personnel costs shown in Table 4a-1 above.
+All of the changes below are intended to help address the backlog of funded capital projects (many of which are funded by stimulus which must be spent by December of 2026). - One new 5502 Project Manager I to manage the delivery of small to medium-sized capital projects. - Three new 5504 Project Manager II positions (1 will serve as ADA coordinator and the other 2 will manage complex projects as well as supervise PM Is). - Upward substitution from an 1823 Senior Administrative Analyst to a 5502 Project Manager I to manage small to medium-sized capital projects.